-Base compensation is normally reviewed in the first quarter of each year and adjustments are made retroactive to January 1 of that year.
+Base compensation is normally reviewed in the first quarter of each year and adjustments, if any, are made retroactive to January 1 of that year.
 The Compensation Committee determines base compensation adjustments for management taking into account industry compensation surveys, the Company's financial performance, inflation rates and general economic conditions.
-The Compensation Committee also takes into consideration recommendations from senior management with respect to compensation for other members of management.
+The Compensation Committee also takes into consideration recommendations from the Chairman and CEO with respect to compensation for other members of management.

-In Q1-2013, the Compensation Committee accepted the recommendations of senior management and, effective January 1, 2013, the annual compensation payable by the Company and MVC to Zeitler Holdings Corp. (of which Dr. Zeitler, the Company's Chairman and CEO, is principal), was increased from \$380,000 to \$395,000, the annual compensation payable by the Company to each of Delphis Financial Strategies Inc. (of which Ms. Davidson, the Company's CFO, is principal) and Michael J. Kuta Law Corporation (of which Michael Kuta, the Company's General Counsel, is principal), was increased from \$160,000 to \$166,000, and the salary payable by the Company to Robert Henderson, the Company's President & COO, was increased from \$240,000 to \$250,000 Effective January 1, 2014, the annual compensation payable by the Company and MVC to Zeitler Holdings Corp. was decreased to \$360,000, and that paid to each of Delphis Financial Strategies Inc. and Michael J. Kuta Law Corporation was increased to \$170,000.
-The salary payable by the Company to Mr. Henderson remained unchanged at \$250,000.
-MVC also began paying annual fees in the amount of US\$36,000 to each of Zeitler Holdings Corp., Delphis Financial Strategies Inc. and Robert Henderson.
+In Q1-2014, the Compensation Committee accepted the recommendations of Chairman and CEO and, effective January 1, 2014, the annual compensation payable by the Company and MVC to Zeitler Holdings Corp. (of which Dr. Zeitler, the Company's Chairman and CEO, is principal), was decreased from \$395,000 to \$360,000, the annual compensation payable by the Company to each of Delphis Financial Strategies Inc. (of which Ms. Davidson, the Company's CFO, is principal) and Michael J. Kuta Law Corporation (of which Michael Kuta, the Company's General Counsel, is principal), was increased from \$166,000 to \$170,000, and the salary payable by the Company to Robert Henderson, the Company's President & COO, remained unchanged at \$250,000 In 2014 MVC also began paying director fees in the amount of US\$36,000 per annum to each of Zeitler Holdings Corp., Delphis Financial Strategies Inc. and Robert Henderson.